Museum Trail

 Ansley Crabtree, Travis Crabtree, April Garon Photography

-In 2024, Museum Trail was awarded the DOT Reconnecting Communities and Neighborhoods Grant to extend the trail into Downtown Jackson.
+In 2024, the Museum Trail received a U.S. Department of Transportation Reconnecting Communities and Neighborhoods Grant to support the extension of the trail into Downtown Jackson.

 In Spring 2025, TREE joined community partners to celebrate the ribbon cutting and planting ceremony for the Museum Trail Gateway Sign & Native Garden, a significant new landmark and beautification project.
 This initiative features native plantings and educational signage designed to raise awareness about pollinators and the importance of native plants in our ecosystem.